Union Facts

 Q: Who runs the union?

 A: The union is a democratic organization run by the members.
 Members elect the local officers.
 You vote on many issues of importance to you.
 You vote on your contract.
-Union members elect delegates to national conventions, where delegates elect national officers and vote on major issues affecting the union such as constitutional amendments.
+Union members elect delegates to national conventions, where they elect national officers and vote on major issues affecting the union such as constitutional amendments.
 The union is the people themselves.

 Q: Won't it cost the company a lot of money if the union comes in?